 - Rule 13.1: The presiding military judge may prescribe rules in any case to establish courtroom security as necessary. - Rule 13.2: The government is responsible for ensuring the courtroom facility is in compliance with all applicable orders and directives governing courtroom safety requirements.
 Notwithstanding such orders and directives, counsel must inform the military judge whenever they believe extra precautions and/or security measures should be implemented. - EJCR 13.2a: Courtroom security is a matter of the highest priority for all trial participants.
 Potential security risks include spectators, witnesses, and the accused.
 Any matter that might affect courtroom security will be reported immediately to the presiding military judge.
 If trial is in progress when such information is discovered, counsel will immediately request a recess and advise the presiding judge.
 In any case involving a potential security problem, the Circuit Military Judge will be advised and will make a risk assessment.
 In any case in which the detailed military judge determines a security problem exists or where a high security risk or potential risk is present, the trial counsel will ensure a courtroom security officer is appointed and a courtroom security plan is developed.
-The detailed military judge may delay the trial until satisfied that the court-martial may proceed in a safe and secure manner for all trial participants, court personnel and trial observers.
+The detailed military judge may delay the trial until satisfied that the court-martial may proceed in a safe and secure manner for all trial participants, court personnel and trial observers. - EJCR 13.2b: Trial counsel will ensure that witnesses and spectators supporting respective parties are kept in separate waiting rooms and lobbies when waiting to testify or enter the court room.
+Trial clerks should inform all spectators and witnesses of the general rules regarding court-room security and decorum. - Rule 13.3: The circuit judge will review annually the security plan for the courtroom facilities within the circuit with the government representative responsible for courtroom security at each installation. - Rule 13.4: The wearing or carrying of weapons in the courtroom is prohibited except when authorized by the detailed military judge for good cause shown.
+Most courtrooms in the naval service are not stand-alone courtrooms and are located in multi-purpose buildings.
+The military authorities responsible for building entry may impose more restrictive rules prohibiting firearms from entering a building, even if a military judge were to permit wearing or carrying a firearm inside the courtroom itself.

-- EJCR 13.2b: Trial counsel will ensure that witnesses and spectators supporting respective parties are kept in separate waiting rooms and lobbies when waiting to testify or enter the court room.
-Trial clerks should inform all spectators and witnesses of the general rules regarding court-room security and decorum. - Rule 13.3: The circuit judge will review annually the security plan for the courtroom facilities within the circuit with the government representative responsible for courtroom security at each installation. - Rule 13.4: The wearing or carrying of weapons in the courtroom is prohibited except when authorized by the detailed military judge. - EJCR 13.4a: Brig chasers shall not sit in the gallery unless they have removed their covers and duty belts.
+EJCR 13.4a: Brig chasers shall not sit in the gallery unless they have removed their covers and duty belts.